Injury news overshadowing start of season for Dayton

 2. A star to watch

 I’ve been counting down the days until the Nov.
-7 season opener with a series of stories touching on topics relayed to the Flyers and the college basketball season.
+7 season opener with a series of stories touching on topics related to the Flyers and the college basketball season.

-There was something Thursday on the possible expansion of the NCAA tournament.
+I wrote something this week on the possible expansion of the NCAA tournament.
 Anthony Grant would support a larger field, which is not a surprise because most coaches would see a lot of pressure lifted off their shoulders if their chances of making the tournament every season increased.

 I went back 20-plus years to see how rare it is for Dayton to return all five starters, and I’ve compared the rosters of Grant’s first six Dayton teams.
 This week, I also compiled a review of everything myself and Dayton Daily News columnist Tom Archdeacon have written about DaRon Holmes over the last two years.
 We’ve chewed up hundreds of column inches.

-Dayton fans eat up our content.
-It’s why I’ve been privileged enough to go to almost all the road games for the last nine seasons.
-It’s why this newsletter exists.
-I can’t write enough about the Flyers, and there should be plenty more to come about Holmes, whose poised for a great sophomore year.
+There should be plenty more to come about Holmes, who’s poised for a great sophomore year.

 Will this be his last season with Dayton?
 He got more 2023 NBA Draft buzz on Thursday when Sam Vecenie, of The Athletic, projected him to be the No. 22 pick.